GabbedT/ApogeoRV/Docs/Sphinx/source/backend.rst

      - Set the bit of the first operand.
 The bit position is specified by the first 5 bits of the second operand.
    * - BEXT
      - Extract the bit of the first operand.
 The bit position is specified by the first 5 bits of the second operand.

+The majority of **Zbb** instructions were omitted due to their limited value in significantly expanding the area footprint of the bit manipulation unit.
+Instead, a select subset of *Zbb* was chosen:

+* *MAX, MAXU, MIN, MINU*: These instructions are frequently employed, even in C code.
+* *REV8*: Essential for converting data endianness, especially in network applications.
+* *ORC.B*: Valuable for string processing, graphics, and more.

+For utilization, programmers should compile these instructions in separate assembly files with the *Zbb* extension enabled and then invoke them from the C code.

 Control Status Registers Unit